 Key takeaways:

-Also known as a frontal hairline-lowering hair transplantation, this procedure makes hair grow lower on your forehead, narrowing it.
+Also known as a frontal hairline-lowering hair transplant, this procedure makes hair grow lower on your forehead, narrowing it.
 While there is no generally established optimum forehead width, a rule of thumb says that it should make up one-third of your face [1].
-Thus, men’s hairline should be around 7-9 cm above their eyebrows, while women’s should be 5-6 cm [2].
+Thus, a men’s hairline should be around 7-9 cm above the eyebrows, while women’s should be 5-6 cm [2].
 A skilled surgeon can not only reduce your forehead height but also help reshape your hairline for a more aesthetically pleasing appearance.

-A hair transplant to lower your hairline is simple and painless, and you don’t need to spend any time in the hospital after your surgery.
-It involves harvesting healthy hair follicles from the back or sides of your head and implanting them into small slits, especially created below your hairline.
-After 3-4 months of hair transplant recovery, your implanted grafts start producing new hair on the top part of your forehead.
-However, you will need to wait about 9-12 months before seeing your final forehead hair transplant results.
 Since this procedure is performed on your hairline, it requires significant surgical skill and experience.
-The hair on this area of your scalp is normally finer and softer and follows a distinctive pattern.
+The hair on this area of your scalp is normally fine and soft, and follows a distinctive pattern.
 That is why the surgeon needs to precisely and artfully insert every graft in exactly the right spot and at the right angle to provide a natural-looking hair transplant on your forehead.

 Getting a hair transplant on your forehead can help you reduce its height by 1-2 cm.
 Furthermore, it can change its shape to give your face a rounder, softer appearance.
 In men, it can also help fix a messed-up hairline caused by male pattern baldness.